How to Stream Big Ten Network

 It’s time for you to learn how to cut the cord if you’re a college football fan.

 Why?
-Because Comcast has an on-again, off-again relationship with BTN.
+Because Comcast has had an on-again, off-again relationship with BTN.
 A couple years ago, Big Ten Network was dropped across 29 states from Comcast’s basic cable package.
 That meant paying more to get Big Ten Network with Comcast.

-You may also remember of the channel blackout scare that happened on the eve of college football season.
+You may also remember the channel blackout scare that happened on the eve of college football season.

 Now isn’t the time to lose Big Ten Network or FS1 due to cable TV negotiations.